cmuth001/rest-api-express-node/README.md

  -  /users
  -  /user/{id}

  1. Most of the developers make mistake by using verb instead of using noun.
-Generally developers forgot the we have HTTP (GET, POST, PUT, DELETE) method to describe the endpoint and endup using a verb instead of noun.
+Generally developers forgot that we have HTTP (GET, POST, PUT, DELETE) method to describe the endpoint and endup using a verb instead of noun.

     Example: API to get all the users